This programme was supported by the ScreenSkills Film Skills Fund with contributions from UK film productions.

 Lowri’s role as Project Manager for the BBC Roath Lock project involved liaising closely with productions such as Upstairs Downstairs, Dr Who and Casualty.
 Latterly, Lowri has worked on British and German feature films in Snowdonia and Liverpool as well as on smaller productions for American and Japanese companies.

-Who are the guest speakers?
+Who were the guest speakers?

 Finlay has worked in locations on a number of Hollywood blockbusters – location managing for Disney’s CHRISTOPHER ROBIN, THE COMMUTER featuring Liam Neeson and romantic comedy BRIDGET JONES’ BABY.
 He’s also scouted for locations for Tim Burton’s MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN and X-MEN: FIRST CLASS, and worked on superhero hits CAPTAIN AMERICA: THE FIRST AVENGER and THE DARK KNIGHT.
 You can view his IMDb here.